 2: Select the record you need to configure

-Tick the check box for the record that needs TTL adjusted and then click the edit button (pencil icon).
+Double click the name of the record you want to edit or tick the check box next to the record that needs the TTL adjusted, then click the edit button (pencil icon).

 Step 3: Change TTL values